-Lauriel Bowen, who graduated from Florida Academy’s massage therapy program last summer, is anxious to put her massage training and techniques to use.
+Lauriel Bowen, who graduated from Florida Academy’s massage therapy program last summer (our massage therapy alumni), is anxious to put her massage training and techniques to use.
 Licensed in Virginia as a Certified Nursing Assistant (CNA) and an Emergency Medical Technician (EMT), Bowen is waiting for the Florida Board of Massage to receive that paperwork so that it can issue her massage license.

 When Bowen was contemplating career choices, she considered going back to school for additional EMT training.
 She decided she didn’t want to work such a stressful job for the rest of her career.
 Her father had his own hardware store, and Bowen admired his entrepreneurial spirit.
 “I thought about what I could do that is home-based or on my own that was also in the medical field, and that’s what led me to massage therapy.”

 “My mother is one of the main reasons I went into massage therapy,” Bowen says.
 “She has severe rheumatoid arthritis, fibromyalgia, neuropathy.”
 Massage helps manage her symptoms.
 “I’ve noticed a lot of difference with her when I’m able to give her massages,” she says.
 “Her range of motion is better.
 The swelling in her legs goes down.
 Her overall joint pain is less, and she can get more done.
 She says her fatigue seems to be a lot better after she gets a massage.
 Her mood is better.
 Massage has anti-anxiety properties.”

 Bowen, too, has health issues – including Lyme disease.
 Before she started the massage program at Florida Academy, she had never had a massage.
 “In school, I started to get massages three days a week and started to see dramatic improvement in my health.”
 Her lower back pain disappeared within the first few weeks, and the joint pain caused by Lyme disease is much improved.
 Her daily migraines now occur only once a week.